-- Solution State Control Sta - NOTE: If inserting charts, identify the data source and parameters and include only one chart per page. - Insert up to three additional charts that capture the drivers of county services and supports the county's resource request.
+- NOTE: The section is optional and applies to CCYAs and/or JPOs. - NOTE: If inserting charts, identify the data source and parameters and include only one chart per page. - ☐ Insert up to three additional charts that capture the drivers of county services and supports the county's resource request.
 For example, these charts may be related to prevention or diversion activities or may be specific to areas or demographics that are driving influences on county resources and practices.